How To Get Rid Of Visceral Fat Naturally

 How you exercise at a gym, and the order in which you use weights and machines plays a vital part in shedding your visceral fat.

 The findings of an Illinois study show that to lose visceral fat, any abdominal exercises you undertake will not matter.
 Abdominal exercise will not affect belly fat, whether subcutaneous or visceral.
-The only likely difference after six weeks of training five days a week with these exercises, will be you gaining muscular endurance that, while good, is not the result you want.
+The only likely difference after six weeks of training five days a week with these exercises will be you gaining muscular endurance that, while acceptable, is not the result you want.

 The findings of a study at East Carolina University show that not only does lifting weights help you to build lean and healthy muscle, but it will also help burn fat and raise your metabolic rate by about 10%.

 This finding means that, if you go to the gym, it is vital that you lift weights first and then undertake your cardio exercises to reap the most benefit from your workout.